Fleex255/CustomShim/README.md

 Shim engine diagnostics are always saved as `%TEMP%\AslLog_[report type]_[process].exe_[pid].txt`.
 `ApphelpDebug` logs have the log messages; `shimengstate` reports may also be interesting.

-**Warning:** Enabling a lot of logging, especially with .NET processes, can manifest a deadlock bug in the shim engine that brings down the process with a breakpoint-related exit code: 0x80000003 or 0x4000001F.
+**Warning:** Enabling lots of logging at once, especially with .NET processes, can manifest a deadlock bug in the shim engine that brings down the process with a breakpoint-related exit code: 0x80000003 or 0x4000001F.